 [ Please Note: Part-time faculty are obliged to obtain JHM IRB approval of all human subjects activities conducted under the auspices of their Hopkins’ appointment ( which means “use of Hopkins’ personnel or space or the use of the faculty appointment in correspondence, agreements with sponsors, etc…”)].

-The Institutions had been operating under Multiple Project Assurance # M-1011 for the period of 11/01/98 to 10/31/03.
-The MPA was replaced by Federal-Wide Assurances associated with each of the organizations linked to the JHM IRBs.
+The Institutions operate under Federal-Wide Assurances associated with each of the organizations linked to the JHM IRBs.
 List of JHM FWAs

 For more information on the federal guidelines that determine the kind of research the JHM IRB is required to approve please visit http://www.hhs.gov/ohrp/policy/index.html.